namuol/react-seamstress/README.md

 ### Custom `::pseudo-elements`

-Components tend to be composed of other components, those of which probably also need to be re-styled.
+Components tend to be composed of other components, those of which also need to be styled.

-Seamstress uses a syntax inspired by CSS's `::pseudo-element` for this scenario.
+Seamstress uses a syntax inspired by CSS's `::pseudo-elements` for succinctness:

 ```js
 <Combobox styles={{